OffsetMods538/MonkeyMetrics-Server/README.md

 - Minecraft version - the Minecraft version you're using
 - Environment - if you're running on client/server
 - Mod loader - the mod loader you're using
-- Mods - list of mods and their versions.
+- Mods - list of mods.
 Only includes my mod, the full mod list is *not* sent.

 Example of JSON data:
 ```json